Cardinals vs. Red Sox Player Props Betting Odds

-You can find player prop bet odds for Alex Verdugo, Paul Goldschmidt and other players on the Boston Red Sox and St. Louis Cardinals before their matchup at 7:10 PM ET on Friday at Fenway Park.
+Sportsbooks have listed player props for Alex Verdugo, Paul Goldschmidt and others when the Boston Red Sox host the St. Louis Cardinals at Fenway Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!